 Tuition fees and living expenses

-Students will be charged a consortium fee of 4,750 EUR per year to participate to the two-year MSc course.
+Students will be charged a consortium fee of 4,750 EUR per year (European students and Non-European students) to be admitted to the double degree programme.
+The consortium fee must be paid by the students to ISARA only.

 Terra Isara Foundation scholarship /!\ only after submitting the application to the program.